Breast milk: Effects of medications and other substances on milk content

-Almost all medicines pass into breastmilk in small amounts by a concentration gradient.
-The amount of drug bound by maternal plasma proteins, the size of the drug molecule, the pH of the drug, and the lipophilicity of the drug determine whether the medication will pass into breastmilk.
-Medications that are non-protein bound, low in molecular weight, or highly lipid-soluble are more likely to enter the breast milk in larger quantities.
-Some have no effect on the baby and can be used while breastfeeding, while other medications may be harmful to the infant.
+Almost all medicines, or drugs, pass into breastmilk in small amounts by a concentration gradient.
+The amount of the drug bound by maternal plasma proteins, the size of the drug molecule, the pH and/or pKa of the drug, and the lipophilicity of the drug all determine whether and how much of the drug will pass into breastmilk.
+Medications that are mostly non-protein bound, low in molecular weight, and highly lipid-soluble are more likely to enter the breast milk in larger quantities.
+Some drugs have no effect on the baby and can be used whilst breastfeeding, while other medications may be dangerous and harmful to the infant.

-Some generally safe medications that the mother can use while breastfeeding include:
+Some medications considered generally safe for use by a breastfeeding mother, with a doctor's or pharmacist's advice, include simple analgesics or pain killers such as paracetamol/acetaminophen, anti-hypertensives such as the ACE-inhibitors enalapril and captopril, anti-depressants of the SSRI and SNRI classes, and medications for gastroesophageal reflux such as omeprazole and ranitidine.

-On the other hand, there are medications that may be toxic to the baby while breastfeeding and thus should not be used in breastfeeding mothers, such as:
+Conversely, there are medications that are known to be toxic to the baby and thus should not be used in breastfeeding mothers, such as chemotherapeutic agents which are cytotoxic like cyclosporine, immunosuppressants like methotrexate, amiodarone, or lithium.

 Furthermore, drugs of abuse, such as cocaine, amphetamines, heroin, and marijuana cause adverse effects on the infant during breastfeeding.
 Adverse effects include seizures, tremors, restlessness, and diarrhea.

 To reduce infant exposure to medications used by the mother, use topical therapy or avoid taking the medication during breastfeeding times when possible.

 Hormonal products and combined oral contraceptives should be avoided during the early postpartum period as they can interfere with lactation.

 There are some medications that may stimulate the production of breast milk.
 These medications may be beneficial in cases where women with hypothyroidism may be unable to produce milk.
-A Cochrane review looked at the drug Domperidone (10 mg three times per day) with results showing a significant increase in volume of milk produced over a period of one to two weeks.
-However, another review concluded little evidence that use of Domperidone and Metoclopramide to enhance milk supply works.
+A Cochrane review looked at the drug domperidone (10 mg three times per day) with results showing a significant increase in volume of milk produced over a period of one to two weeks.
+However, another review concluded little evidence that use of domperidone and metoclopramide to enhance milk supply works.
 Instead, non-pharmacological approaches such as support and more frequent breastfeeding may be more efficacious.

 Finally, there are other substances besides medications that may appear in breast milk.
 Alcohol use during pregnancy carries a significant risk of serious birth defects, but consuming alcohol after the birth of the infant is considered safe.
 High caffeine intake by breastfeeding mothers may cause their infants to become irritable or have trouble sleeping.
 A meta-analysis has shown that breastfeeding mothers who smoke expose their infants to nicotine, which may cause respiratory illnesses, including otitis media in the nursing infant.